-Chlorpheniramine is an antihistamine that reduces the natural chemical histamine in the body.
+Chlorpheniramine is an antihistamine that reduces the effects of natural chemical histamine in the body.
 Histamine can produce symptoms of sneezing, itching, watery eyes, and runny nose.

 Pseudoephedrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

-Stop using this medication and call your doctor at once if you have a serious side effect such as:
+Stop using this medicine and call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include: